v-finance/cross-python/README.md

    it creates /proc/sys/fs/binfmt_misc/wine which allows the configure tests work.

- - the default configuration of wine should be changed to allow the CPython interpreter to start :
+ - the default configuration of wine might need to be changed to allow the CPython interpreter to start :

     - start `winecfg`